 The largest Lutheran group by far is the Evangelical Lutheran Church in America (ELCA).
 Created in 1987, it is comprised of three former Lutheran bodies, the Lutheran Church in America (LCA), the American Lutheran Church (ALC), and the American Evangelical Lutheran Church (AELC - the origin of which was "Seminex - Seminarians in Exile," the group which left The Lutheran Church–Missouri Synod (LC-MS) in 1974).

-Every other Lutheran organization is dwarfed by the size of the ELCA, having a membership of churches in five figures and a baptized membership in the neighborhood of five million - plus.
+Every other Lutheran organization is dwarfed by the size of the ELCA, having a membership of 9,200 churches of 3.6 million - plus.
 The LC-MS is second in size, with congregations numbered in four figures and a baptized membership about half of that of the ELCA (some two-and-a-half million baptized).
 A distant third is the Wisconsin Evangelical Lutheran Synod (WELS), claiming over 1200 congregations and a baptized membership of about half a million.

 The AALC is much further down the size list.
 With about 86 congregations and a baptized membership of some 20,000, The AALC is much closer in size to the slightly larger Association of Free Lutheran Congregations (AFLC) and the Evangelical Lutheran Synod (ELS).
 In addition, other groups which identify themselves as "Lutheran" would include (taken from WELS and Other Lutherans, page 104):